What is Challenge Nation?

 The Challenge Championship is the biggest race of them all--held at the end of the year in New Orleans, the only way to qualify is to participate in one of our races across America and finish in the top 50 teams!
-The top 5 teams in each city additionally receive FREE entry to the Champmionship.
+The top 5 teams in each city additionally receive FREE entry to the Championship.
 All champions will compete for more than $6,000 in prize money!
 All of the details can be found on our Challenge Championship page.

 What should I wear?

-Remember that you'll be getting a t-shirt at registration, so plan ahead to wear that if you'd like--it's a white, lightweight, 100% cotton tee.
-Otherwise, you should wear comfortable gear appropriate for the weather forecast--we'll go forward rain or shine, as long as it's not hazardous.
+Tshirts from Challenge Nation will be available for purchase online ahead of time and in person on race day.
+You should wear comfortable gear appropriate for the weather forecast--we'll go forward rain or shine, as long as it's not hazardous.
 Running shoes are probably best.
 About 1/3rd to 1/2 of our racers choose to participate in our awesome crowd-judged costume contest at the end of the day, so dress up if you want!